Sizing up scaffold safety

 Enjoy the videos and music you love, upload original content, and share it all with friends, family, and the world on YouTube.

 Here are some common safety suggestions that could be included in the worksite’s Job Safety Analysis document.

 - The scaffold must be erected with cross, horizontal, or diagonal braces, or a combination of these to prevent racking and provide a rigid structure.

 - Before workers use the scaffold, a competent person must check and determine that the structure is plumb, level and squared with all brace connections securely fastened.

 - Measure the top platform height from the rolling surface.
 Many safety regulations state that a rolling scaffold must not exceed four times the smallest base dimension.
 Some government agencies require a stricter ratio of 3:1.
-Your local HD Supply White Cap Account Manager may be able to help you determine the requirements of your jurisdiction.
+Your local White Cap Account Manager may be able to help you determine the requirements of your jurisdiction.

 - Don’t use brackets or other platform extensions without compensating for the overturning effect.
 Platforms must not extend outward beyond the base supports of the scaffold unless outrigger frames or equivalent devices are used to ensure stability.